-E do send messages across the internet every day.
-Most of them seem to be considered as "not valuable".
-However secret services, advertising companies and researchers have found means to extract data from these messages and create profiles of all participating parties.
+We be do send messages across the internet every day.
+Most of them we consider not valuable.
+However - secret services, advertising companies and researchers have found means to extract data from these messages and create profiles of all participating parties.
 These profiles often contain very valuable and personal information.
 The information collected contains often intimate details about all aspects of a person.
-Even worse: These details might be used against a sender, a recipient or even another peer-partner if they are considered a problem.
-To give a drastic example: This may happen if someone is a peer-partner to more than one person that is suspected to be a terrorist.
+Even worse: These details might be used against a sender itself if they are considered a problem.